 Life at the Prep School begins with an 18-day indoctrination into the military known as Basic Military Training (BMT).
-BMT is designed to transition cadet candidates to the Air Force lifestyle and focuses on the importance of teamwork.
+BMT is designed to transition Prep School appointees into the profession of arms.
+Basic cadet candidates are exposed to the Air Force lifestyle, discipline, and the importance of teamwork.
+Basics who successfully complete BMT promote to cadet candidate status and begin the academic year.

 - Air Force Core Values and the United States Air Force Academy Honor Code

-- The organization and heritage of the Air Force
+- Organization and heritage of the Air Force

 - Military customs and courtesies